aws-samples/aws-lex-noisy-spoken-language-understanding/README.md

 ## Dataset
 ### Audio
-Due to the size of the dataset, we provide the audio as a [zip file](data/audio_slu.zip).
-After unzipping the file, you will see a folder with following structure
+Due to the size of the dataset, we provide the audio as several tarballs in the [folder](data/audio_slu).
+After you un-tar these files, you will get a folder with following structure

 ```
 audio_slu/